-“When it comes to the logistics industry, DB Schenker has been around some time.
+“When it comes to the logistics industry, DB Schenker has been around for some time.
 Every month I’ll be providing my insight into what’s going on and what you need to know.
 I’ve been part of this industry for over 20 years, and my passion is all about the teams I work for and with.

 Bookmark this page and come back often.